Supreme War Council: Formation

-British Prime Minister David Lloyd George had grave concerns regarding the strategy of Sir William Robertson, Chief of the Imperial General Staff, and Sir Douglas Haig, the Commander in Chief of the British Expeditionary Force, in response to the Allied losses at the Somme and Flanders.
+British Prime Minister David Lloyd George had grave concerns regarding the strategy of Sir William Robertson, Chief of the Imperial General Staff, and Sir Douglas Haig, the Commander in Chief of the British Expeditionary Force, in response to the Allied losses at the Somme and Passchendaele.

-Also, following the Italian defeat at the Battle of Caporetto, in which the Germans and Austro-Hungarians surprised the Italian forces, Lloyd George proposed the formation of a Supreme War Council at the Rapallo Conference of 5–7 November 1917.
+Also, following the Italian defeat at the Battle of Caporetto, in which the Germans and Austro-Hungarians surprised the Royal Italian Army, Lloyd George proposed the formation of a Supreme War Council at the Rapallo Conference of 5–7 November 1917.

 Japan and Russia were not to be included, and the Italians and French, worried that Salonika (and with it the only chance of liberating Serbia) might be evacuated, wanted issues confined to the Western Front.

 Permanent Military Representatives

 Each Allied nation would be represented by their head of government, and an appointed senior military officer known as the Permanent Military Representative (PMR).
 The French PMR was Ferdinand Foch, later replaced by Maxime Weygand and Joseph Joffre.
-The British were represented by Sir Henry Hughes Wilson until 1918, then Charles Sackville-West.
+The British were represented by Sir Henry Wilson until 1918, then Charles Sackville-West.
 Italy was represented by Luigi Cadorna.

 The United States, which was "an Associated Power" of the Allies, was not involved with the political structure, but sent a Permanent Military Representative, General Tasker H. Bliss.

 General Wilson and his staff conducted numerous research projects into offensives against Turkey, culminating in "Joint Note# 12".